aicache/v6/README.md

 * Cluster support - run a centrally managed set of aiCache servers
 * Fallback mode to keep your site up even in case of backend failures
 * Advanced monitoring and alerting
+* Feature rich CLI and Web interfaces
 * Flexible mobile and geo processing

 Many more features are available, please refer [to Admin Guide](https://github.com/aicache/v6/blob/master/doc/aicache_adm_guide-600.pdf) for in-depth information.

 aiCache is a Linux binary, easy to install and take for an easy, no obligation, fully functional test drive.
-Simply download a distribution tar file from the [distrib section](https://github.com/aicache/v6/tree/master/distrib).
+Simply download a distribution tar file from the [distrib section](https://github.com/aicache/v6/tree/master/distrib) and follow the included instructions to get going.